Updated 24 November 2022

 - Understand the different tests and their methods

-Here are a few helpful resources that will help get you on your way:
+We've collated a list of practice tests and helpful resources that will help get you on your way here!

 Regardless of your views on the psychometric testing process, it’s a common element to the graduate recruitment process, however, it is just one of many inputs that you can see from our recruitment process overview.